kassambara/factoextra/cran-comments.md

 All packages that I could install passed.

 ## Update
-This is an update version 1.0.6 (see NEWS.md).
+This is a maintenance update version 1.0.7 (see NEWS.md).
+Adding stringsAsFactors = TRUE to the relevant calls to data.frame to anticipate compatibility with future R 4.0.0.

-## Resubmission

-Invalid URIs in README.md fixed now.